-The American Society of Certified Public Accountants (ASCPA), formed in 1921 and acting as a federation of state societies, merged with the American Institute of Accountants (AIA), founded in 1887.
-The new AIA agreed to restrict future membership to CPAs.
+The American Society of Certified Public Accountants (ASCPA), formed in 1921 and acting as a federation of state societies, merged with the American Association of Public Accountants (AAPA), founded in 1887.
+The new group, the American Institute of Accountants (AIA) agreed to restrict future membership to CPAs.
 In 1957, the organization became the American Institute of Certified Public Accountants; in 2015, it was re-named the American Institute of CPAs.

 Mississippi was the first state to issue industrial development bonds, in an effort to use state financing power to build up private industry.